OluchiTheAnalyst/ngipkgs/doc/RFC_XR_Fragments.md

 ```

 Most 3D viewers apply one and the same environment map for various models, however this logic
-allows a more natural & automatic strategy for reflection mapping.
+allows a more natural & automatic strategy for reflection mapping:

+1. traverse the scene graph depth-first
+2. remember the most recent parentnode (P) with a texture material
+3. for every non-root node with a texture material
+3.1 clone that material (as materials might be shared across objects)
+3.2 set the environmentmap to the last known parent texture (P)

 # Transclusion (broken link) resolution